Oisín Mullin

-Oisín Mullin (born 11 February 2000) is an Irish professional Australian rules footballer who plays for the Geelong Football Club in the Australian Football League.
+Oisín Mullin (born 11 February 2000) is an Irish professional Australian rules footballer who plays for the Geelong Football Club in the Australian Football League (AFL).
 Before making the code switch to AFL, Mullin played Gaelic football for Kilmaine and the Mayo county team.

 Gaelic football career

 Club

 On 12 October 2019, Mullin was in the half back line as Kilmaine went up against Castlebar Mitchels B in the final of the Mayo Junior Football Championship.
 Mullin scored 0-3 but Castlebar were winners by 0–14 to 0–11.
 As second teams are not allowed to compete in the provincial championships, Kilmaine represented Mayo in the Connacht Junior Club Football Championship.
 On 16 November, Mullin was in midfield as Kilmaine beat St Michael's of Sligo in the Connacht Club JFC final.
 Mullin scored two points, and was named man of the match after the 5–18 to 0–3 win.

 On 19 September 2020, Mullin was in midfield as Kilmaine faced Kilmeena in the final of the Mayo Junior Football Championship.
 Mullin scored a point as Kilmaine came out on top by a single point.